-Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.
-The learner will be able to: a) Advise on the needs to carry out more research in a particular area etc; Advise on the challenges the country may face which m demand legislative reforms; c) Encourage research and appropriate studies in maritime law and legislation in international maritime law; and d) Contributes to on-going studies and discussions on international maritime law.
+- a) Advise on the need to carry out more research in a particular area etc; - b) Advise on the challenges the country may face which may demand legislative reforms; - c) Encourage research and appropriate studies in maritime law and legislation in international maritime law; and - d) Contributes to on-going studies and discussions on international maritime law.

 Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Carry out independent research; b) Advocate for any changes that may be necessary which will be based on the conclusions drawn from the research; and c) Make original contributions to on-going studies on international maritime law.
 Total Number of ECTS / ECVET of this Module 20 ECTS / ECVETs Assessment of the module The module will be assessed through the preparation of a dissertation.